 After the acquisition, typhoons, drought, diseases and insect damage, among other disasters, hit the Philippines, the leading production site of Dole's major products.
 As a result, the production volume of bananas was 440,000 tons in FY2017, down 40% from the level prior to the acquisition.
 To recover and increase the production volume of bananas, we took steps to improve productivity, including the introduction of irrigation equipment, consolidation and expansion of farms, and measures to combat disease and insect damage.
 We also improved the productivity of pineapples through equipment investment in farms and reviews of cultivation methods.
 We are diversifying the regions where we produce our products in order to mitigate the risk of bad weather and other problems.
 Meanwhile, we made management improvements, refined our business and product focus and disposed of underperforming businesses.

-In addition, based on its belief that people, environment, and society are the most important resources for the survival and development of a company, Dole spent more than 2.5 million dollars in 2016 on social contribution activities in the Philippines, Sri Lanka, Japan, South Korea, China, Thailand, North America and elsewhere.
-These activities included the donation of textbooks, desks, chairs, computers, and other equipment to dozens of schools in various places, the maintenance of school buildings, the granting of scholarships, and the provision of educational opportunities for children with disabilities.
+In addition, based on its belief that people, environment, and society are the most important resources for the survival and development of a company, Dole spent more than 3.2 million dollars in 2017 on social contribution activities in the Philippines, Japan, South Korea, China, Thailand, North America and elsewhere.
+These activities included the donation of textbooks, desks, chairs, computers, and other equipment to dozens of schools in various places, the construction and maintenance of school buildings, the granting of scholarships, and the provision of educational opportunities for children with disabilities.
 The company also provided daily necessities and healthcare support to areas affected by natural disasters, and implemented initiatives for maintaining and promoting good health such as blood donations, hygiene education, and food aid.

 Production of safe, secure, delicious pork meat